exercism/docs/mentoring/mindset.md

 All of it is worth reading and considering, especially

 - "We’re building a place where anyone can learn and master programming for free, without ever feeling lost or stupid."
+- "Exercism should be enjoyable, challenging and valuable."
 - "Exercism should encourage a growth-mindset, clear and empathetic communication, and emphasize the value in learning together."
 - "Exercism should feel safe and nurturing."
 - "Exercism focusses on the learning journey, not the destination.
 The process and enjoyment of learning is more important than absolute factual correctness."